cfpb/hmda-platform/Documents/API.md

 `/institutions/<institutionId>/filings/<period>/submissions/latest`

-`GET` - The latest submission for an institution and period
+`GET` - Returns the latest submission for an institution and filing period

 Example response: